The bread and butter of measuring success are inevitably crunching the numbers.

 For early-stage founders, you’re not going to have a certain value out of the gate.

 If you know CLV, you know whether customers see value for the price point.
-You know whether your time in making a sale and paying the necessary marketing expenses to acquire a customer, actually lead to long-term value.
+You know whether your time in making a sale and paying the necessary marketing expenses to acquire a customer actually leads to long-term value.